matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 ### Location of order property in receipts

-It is possible that adding an `order` property within receipts alongside `m.read` might break existing clients.
-If so, an alternative would be to include it alongside `ts`, which is probably less likely to cause problems.

-Example:
+Initially, we included `order` as a sibling of `m.read` inside the content of a
+receipt:

 <pre>{
   "content": {
     "$1435641916114394fHBLK:matrix.org": {
-      "m.read": {
-        "@rikj:jki.re": {
-          "ts": 1436451550453,
       <b>"order": 56764334544,</b> // Optional
+      "m.read": { "@rikj:jki.re": { "ts": 1436451550453, "thread_id": "$x" } },
+      "m.read.private": { "@self:example.org": { "ts": 1661384801651 } }
     }
   },
-    }
-  },
   "type": "m.receipt"
 }</pre>

+We moved it inside the content, as a sibling to `ts`, because multiple existing clients (mautrix-go, mautrix-python and matrix-rust-sdk) would have failed to parse the above JSON if they encountered it without first being updated.

 ## Security considerations